-Diet and nutrition can affect progression and outcomes in serious diseases such as cancer, diabetes, cardiovascular disease and autoimmune diseases.
+Diet and nutrition can affect progression and outcomes in serious diseases7 such as cancer, diabetes, cardiovascular disease and autoimmune diseases.
 In fact, medically tailored meals - prescribed by a health care provider and customized by a registered dietitian - can be an integral part of managing these conditions.
-Reduced cost of health care: Research shows that when the quality of nutrition goes up, people's overall health care expenses go down, demonstrating that nutritious food complements modern medicine, and relieves the cost burden from both the patient and the health care system (\$53 billion in avoidable expenses each year, says Feeding America).
-Community health: Food brings people together, creating cultural and communal gatherings that can enhance the overall wellbeing of a neighborhood or town.
+Reduced cost of health care:

+Research shows that when the quality of nutrition goes up, people's overall health care expenses go down, demonstrating that nutritious food complements modern medicine, and relieves the cost burden from both the patient and the health care system (\$53 billion in avoidable expenses each year, says Feeding America).
+Community health:

+Food brings people together, creating cultural and communal gatherings that can enhance the overall wellbeing of a neighborhood or town.

 However, food insecurity and lack of access to nutritious foods impact a large percentage of people in the U.S. - and that percentage is even greater for those who identify as Black or Latino.

-PEOPLE IN THE U.S. WHO LACK SUFFICIENT ACCESS TO NUTRITIOUS FOODS:
+PEOPLE IN THE U.S. WHO LACK SUFFICIENT ACCESS TO NUTRITIOUS FOODS:8

+14% (1 in 6)

+Total U.S. population

+23% (1 in 5)

-Total U.S. population 23% People in U.S. who (1 in 5) identify as Black 21% People in U.S. who (1 in 5) identify as Latino
+People in U.S. who identify as Black

+21% (1 in 5)

+People in U.S. who identify as Latino